MadLittleMods/gulp-image-diff/README.md

 We also attach an `analysis` containing the raw data of differences and `differenceMap` which is a buffer of the difference image in case you want to consume it later down the pipe.

  - Gulp [vinyl file](https://www.npmjs.com/package/vinyl).
 We emit whatever you passed in (untouched).
-	 - `analysis`: object - hash of data
+	 - `analysis`: object - hash of data that is chained through out multiple diff calls
 	 	 - `differences`: number - compareResult.numDifferences,
 		 - `total`: number - total amount of pixels in the reference image,
 		 - `disparity`: number - 0-1 percentage value.
 This is a just a shortcut for `differences/total`
+		 - `referenceImage`: string - path of the reference image used in the diff
+		 - `compareImage`: string - path of the compare image used in the diff
+		 - *`differenceMap`: string - path to the difference map image, only if saved successfully
 	 - `differenceMap`: buffer - The difference png image.